Consultations

 Holidays in Term Time

 There is a very strong link between high attendance and high achievement.
-As a result, if your child’s attendance or punctuality drops below our targets then you will be expected to attend one of our half termly attendance/ punctuality panels which are supported with our Educational Welfare Officer (EWO).
+As a result, if your child’s attendance or punctuality drops below our targets then you will be expected to attend one of our half-termly attendance/ punctuality panels which are supported with our Educational Welfare Officer (EWO).
 This panel will allow us to work together to ensure attendance is improved and academic progress is back on track.

 Finally, any child who falls below 90% attendance is classed as a Persistent Absentee and will be immediately passed on to the EWO and pursued vigorously by all means available to the school.